 NUCL 5250G Power Plant Thermodynamics.
-This course presents the theoretical and practical analysis of the following with particular reference to CANDU plants.
-Thermodynamic Cycles: Nuclear versus conventional steam cycles, regenerative feedwater heating, moisture separation and reheating, turbine expansion lines, heat balance diagrams, available energy, cycle efficiency and exergy analysis; Nuclear Heat Removal: Heat conduction and convection in fuel rods and heat exchanger tubes, heat transfer in boilers and condensers, boiler influence on heat transport system, boiler swelling and shrinking, boiler level control, condenser performance; and Steam Turbine Operation: Turbine configuration, impulse and reaction blading, blade velocity diagrams, turbine seals and sealing systems, moisture in turbines, part load operation, back pressure effects, thermal effects and turbine governing.
+This course presents the theoretical and practical analysis of the following, with particular reference to CANDU plants.
+Thermodynamic Cycles: nuclear versus conventional steam cycles, regenerative feedwater heating, moisture separation and reheating, turbine expansion lines, heat balance diagrams, available energy, cycle efficiency and exergy analysis; Nuclear Heat Removal: heat conduction and convection in fuel rods and heat exchanger tubes, heat transfer in boilers and condensers, boiler influence on heat transport system, boiler swelling and shrinking, boiler level control, condenser performance; and Steam Turbine Operation: turbine configuration, impulse and reaction blading, blade velocity diagrams, turbine seals and sealing systems, moisture in turbines, part load operation, back pressure effects, thermal effects and turbine governing.
 3 cr.
-Prerequisite: Undergraduate course in thermodynamics.
+Prerequisite: undergraduate course in thermodynamics.

 NUCL 5260G Reactor Containment Systems.
 This course covers the design and main operating features of nuclear reactor containment systems, considering both normal and accident conditions.
-The course includes definition and purpose of containment, design requirements and considerations, a survey of containment designs in actual use, and the use of simulation for safety analysis and design.
+The course includes definition and purpose of containment, design requirements and considerations, a survey of containment designs in actual use and the use of simulation for safety analysis and design.
 3 cr.
-Prerequisite: Undergraduate course in thermodynamics.
+Prerequisite: undergraduate course in thermodynamics.

 NUCL 5270G Control, Instrumentation and Electrical Systems in CANDU based Nuclear Power Plants.
 This course covers the basic control, instrumentation and electrical systems commonly found in CANDU based nuclear power plants.
 The course starts with an overall view of the dynamics associated with different parts of the plant, i.e., reactor, heat transport systems, moderator, steam generator, turbine, and electrical generator.
 Based on such knowledge, the control and regulation functions in the above systems are then defined.
 Different instrumentation and measurement techniques are examined, along with control strategies.
 The time and frequency domain performance characterizations of control loops are introduced with consideration of actuator and sensor limitations.
 Different controller design and tuning methods and instrumentation calibration procedures are discussed.
 Two modes of operation of CANDU plants will be analyzed, i.e., normal mode and alternate mode.
-Advanced control technologies, such as distributed control systems and field bus communication protocols, are introduced in view of their potential applications in NUCL 5240G Heat Transfer in Nuclear Reactor the existing and newly constructed CANDU power plants. electric power grid with other generating facilities and throughout the course.
+Advanced control technologies, such as distributed control systems and field bus communication protocols, are introduced in view of their potential applications in the existing and newly constructed CANDU power plants.
+The electric systems in the CANDU plant are examined.
+The modelling of the dynamics and control devices for the generator are covered in detail.
+The dynamic interaction between the power plants and the rest of the electric power grid with other generating facilities and various types of loads are studied.
 3 cr.
-Prerequisite: Undergraduate various types of loads are studied.
-3 cr.
-Prerequisite: course in power plant systems.
-Undergraduate course in process control.
+Prerequisite: undergraduate course in process control.

 NUCL 5275G Safety Instrumented Systems (SIS).
 Safety is an essential part of nuclear and energy systems.
 This course covers fundamentals of safety engineering, including safety system design and safety instrumented systems.
 Safety assessment techniques are used to evaluate failure modes scenarios and to design and validate nuclear safety systems.
 This is achieved through the review of previous nuclear accidents and possible failure scenarios.
 Environmental and other external fault scenarios are discussed and assessed to design and validate appropriate safety systems.
 Students will also design and validate recovery and shutdown systems for disaster and severe accident scenarios, and design safety systems for control of nuclear releases with the analysis of health and environment.
 3 cr.
-Prerequisites: Undergraduate courses in radiation, health, and nuclear reactor design.
+Prerequisites: undergraduate courses in radiation, health and nuclear reactor design.